Center Stage Podcast

-Dr. Nancy Dixon is a world-renown leader helping organizations in collective sensemaking, managing knowledge, and designing virtual learning systems.
+Dr. Nancy Dixon is a world-renowned leader helping organizations in collective sensemaking, managing knowledge, and designing virtual learning systems.
 There is a revolutionary shift in workplace practices and it offers a great opportunity to replace traditional toxic workplace settings, with more healthy and productive work.
-Her current research, and executive consulting, focuses on virtual work and conversation practices that help employees and organizations to shape the actions, values, goals, and direction for sustained success.
-This focus takes us toward a belief in the “ wisdom of the collective.”
-Such a term highlights the shift in work, one where organizations are flatter, teams are self-governing, and there is an emphasis on inclusive and diverse strategies for agility, conversation, and knowledge exchange.
-This reimagining of work is taking place while we are simultaneously learning about making collaboration work through virtual technologies.
-Nancy will offer insights on our reimagined work landscape, and how leaders can excel through practices that promote collaborative response based upon conversation.
+Nancy offers insights on our reimagined work landscape, and how leaders can excel through practices that promote collaborative response based upon conversation.

 Joe Cahill and Tom Stewart discuss the trends in work with a focus on the middle market industries.
-This is the sector with the greatest opportunity for growth and innovation.
-The middle market companies bring revenues between 10M and 1B a year, and account for about 60% of net new jobs over the past decade.
-This middle section is an extraordinary group of organizations where you get scale and resilience.
-They represent a critical resource for work, innovation, and learning lessons about new ways of working.
+The middle market companies bring revenues between US$10M and US$1B a year, and account for about 60% of net new jobs over the past decade.
 This conversation discusses the current challenges and opportunities for business, as well as ideas for focusing on customers.

 In this podcast, Barry O’Reilly shares the system he uses to help Fortune 500 executives and business leaders rethink their strategies, retool their capabilities, and revitalize their businesses for stronger, longer-lasting success.
 The best-selling author of Unlearn and Lean Enterprise talks with PMI COO, Joe Cahill, about how to rapidly adapt to changing circumstances, identify what to stop, what to keep, and what to change to unlearn, relearn and breakthrough to achieve extraordinary results.

 Dr. Madelyn Blair is a leader, author, and researcher who has studied the factors that lead to resilient leadership.
-This capability is more relevant than ever before, exploring how individuals, managers and senior leaders can increase their agility in the face of our volatile and uncertain world.
-Madelyn is an award-winning author who will share perspectives with PMI COO, Joseph Cahill, about the qualities that promote excelling in a world of challenge, uncertainty, and loss.
+This capability is more relevant than ever before, exploring how individuals, managers and senior leaders can increase their agility.
+Madelyn will share perspectives with PMI COO, Joseph Cahill, about the qualities that promote excelling in a world of challenge, uncertainty, and loss.

 Tom Davenport is the President's Distinguished Professor of Information Technology and Management of Babson College, a Digital Fellow at the MIT Initiative on the Digital Economy, and a Senior Advisor to Deloitte's Analytics and Cognitive practice.
-He is the author (most recently, The AI Advantage: How to Put the Artificial Intelligence Revolution to Work) and co-author of over 20 books and more than 200 articles, with a focus on the impact of information technology on people and organizations.
+His recent book is The AI Advantage: How to Put the Artificial Intelligence Revolution to Work.